 Student and Employee Education and Annual Training

 Each year, all students and employees will receive an electronic copy of these procedures sent to their College email address of record.
-These procedures will be maintained online in the College’s website and a hard copy will be kept on file (in English and Spanish) in the Title IX Coordinator’s office.
+These Procedures will be maintained online in the College’s website and a hard copy will be kept on file (in English and Spanish) in the Title IX Coordinator’s office.
 Other translations will be made available upon request.

 Recordkeeping